 Facilities and amenities

-We aim to make access to our gallery enjoyable and welcoming to the widest possible public.
+We aim to make access to our museums and gallery enjoyable and welcoming to the widest possible public.

 Audio Guides can be made available on request, so we can ensure they are clean and safe for you to use.
 Call us on 01482 616 398